Equanimity: Christianity

 "The best does not always come to the surface.
 We should never, therefore, hastily imagine evil intentions in others.
-Nor should we allow ourselves to be easily persuaded that our companions or friends meant to treat us unkindly.
+Nor should we allow ourselves to be easily persuaded that our companions or friends are meant to treat us unkindly.
 A disposition to look favorably upon the conduct of our fellow men—is a wonderful absorber of the frictions of life."